 Runner up: Mark Wright

 Dougie was a bundle of fun in the jungle, from his captivating bromance with Mark Wright (what happened to that friendship?) to bringing the bandana back into fashion.
-Some of our favourite moments include: watching him trying on a bra and his in-depth commentary of his time spent in the camp dunny.
+Some of our favourite moments include: watching him trying on a bra and the in-depth commentary of his time spent in the camp dunny.

 Runner up: Shaun Ryder